Australian artist-run initiatives: Victorian artist-run initiatives

 Early examples of artist run initiatives include The Queensbery Street Gallery operated by Melbourne artist Peter Graham in association with Victorian Printmakers' Group between 1973 and 1978.
 Also, West Space which is also part of Contemporary Arts Organisations Australia (CAOS).
 The Yarra Sculpture Gallery, a gallery run by the Contemporary Sculptors Association, was established in 1997, and is one of the earliest ARIs on the Melbourne art scene.

-Current examples of Victorian artist-run initiatives include BLINDSIDE, TCB art inc., Kings ARI, The Wandering Room, Rubicon ARI, Platform, Knight Street Art Space and Punk Cafe.
+Current examples of Victorian artist-run initiatives include PORT ART in Port Melbourne, BLINDSIDE, TCB art inc., Kings ARI, The Wandering Room, Rubicon ARI, Platform, Knight Street Art Space and Punk Cafe.

 Artist-run initiatives in Melbourne, Victoria, are promoted by VIA-n, the Victorian Initiatives of Artists Network, a volunteer network that includes more than 20 ARI organisations spread across metropolitan and regional Victoria.
 In April 2007, VIA-n released a publication on the history of ARIs in Victoria called Making Space in conjunction with simultaneous artist-run events across the state.

 The Australia Council for the Arts has also produced a comprehensive list of Australian artist-run initiatives in operation in 2006.